The Mediterranean Diet 101

 - Use herbs and spices in place of salt

-Proponents of the Mediterranean diet have also created a pyramid which can be used as a guideline to how you should base your eating.
+Proponents of the Mediterranean diet have also created a pyramid that can be used as a guideline to how you should base your eating.

 At the very bottom of the pyramid is by far the most important aspect of living a healthy life.

-Level 1 of the Mediterranean Pyramid: Physical activity, Movement, and Social Interaction
+Level 1 of the Mediterranean Diet Pyramid: Physical activity, Movement, and Social Interaction

 Without this base, you will not be able to optimize your health.

-Level 2 of the Mediterranean Pyramid: The Staple Foods
+Level 2 of the Mediterranean Diet Pyramid: The Staple Foods

 The next section of the pyramid describes the foods that should be abundant in your diet.
-We recommend that you consume something from each of these categories every single day.
+It is recommended that you consume something from each of these categories every single day.

 - Olive oil,